 But its significance doesn't change.
 We all see it as a time to dig out the roots of our faith and our culture — and to pass them on to our children.

 Indeed, throughout the world, Hispanic families gather for reunions they considered even more important than Christmas Day.
-After all, most Latinos grew up receiving gifts not on Dec.
+After all, most Hispanics grew up receiving gifts not on Dec.
 25, but on the Jan.
 6 Feast of the Epiphany — and not from Santa Claus, but from the same Three Wise Men who brought presents to the child Jesus in Bethlehem.